 - light sensitivity

 If you or your loved ones suffer a traumatic brain injury due to someone else’s negligent driving, be sure to get in touch with your personal injury attorney to explore your legal rights.

 When you get involved in accidents like rear-end crashes, sideswipes, or front-end impacts, the trauma may bulge, push, rupture, or herniate the water-filled discs between your spine.
 If the herniation causes the discs to extrude out of space, they may cause inflammation to the nerve endings due to the excessive pressure.

-Further, the nerve inflammation may cause numbness in the arms, hands, and legs and transmit pain throughout the body.
+Further, the nerve inflammation may cause numbness in the arms, hands, and legs and transmit pain throughout the body, not only at the site of the back injury.
 In the cause of a car accident, herniated discs are more likely to affect the neck area than the back as the former is more vulnerable.
 Victims often report excruciating pain and muscle control loss, especially in the arms and legs.

 Herniated discs usually become apparent immediately, although some symptoms may appear a few weeks or months after a car crash.
 If left alone or treated improperly, herniated discs may require surgery, consequently extending the recovery period.
 In rare-case scenarios, the condition may have a long-lasting effect even after attempting treatment, forcing you to endure the pain.

 But never suffer silently after a car accident resulting in herniated discs.
 Discuss your case with a personal injury lawyer who can help you seek compensation for medical costs, lost income, pain, and suffering.

 Car accidents don’t cause physical injuries alone; psychological and emotional states also get affected.
 If you get into a tragic accident, you may develop post-traumatic stress disorder (PTSD) or “car phobia,” i.e., an unusual fear of driving a vehicle or sitting in one.